Venezuelan bolívar

 The bolívar /es/ is the official currency of Venezuela.
-Named after the hero of South American independence Simón Bolívar, it was introduced by President Guzman Blanco via the monetary reform of 1879, before which the venezolano was circulating.
+Named after the hero of South American independence Simón Bolívar, it was introduced by President Antonio Guzmán Blanco via the monetary reform of 1879, before which the venezolano was circulating.
 Due to its decades-long reliance on silver and gold standards, and then on a peg to the United States dollar, it was long considered among the most stable currencies.

 Since 1983, the currency has experienced a prolonged period of high inflation, losing value almost 500-fold against the US dollar in the process.
 The depreciation became manageable in the mid-2000s, but it still stayed in double digits.
 It was then, on 1 January 2008, that the hard bolívar (bolívar fuerte in Spanish, sign: Bs.F, code: VEF) replaced the original bolívar (sign: Bs; code: VEB) at a rate of Bs.F 1 to Bs.
 1,000 (the abbreviation Bs. is due to the first and the final letters of the plural form of the currency's name, bolívares).

 The value of the hard bolívar, pegged to the US dollar, did not stay stable for long despite attempts to institute capital controls.
 Venezuela entered another period of abnormally high inflation in 2012, which the country has not exited as of April 2023.
 The central bank stuck to the pegged subsidised exchange rate until January 2018, which was overpriced so people began using parallel exchange rates despite a ban on publishing them.
 From 2016 to 2019 and again in 2020, the currency experienced hyperinflation for a total period of 38 months.

 The rampant inflation prompted another two redenominations.
 The first occurred in August 2018, when Bs.F 100,000 were exchanged for 1 sovereign bolívar (bolívar soberano in Spanish, sign: Bs.S, code: VES).
 The second one, dubbed the "nueva expresión monetaria" or new monetary expression, occurred on 1 October 2021, when Bs.S 1,000,000 were exchanged for 1 digital bolívar (Note: Despite the name, banknotes and coins for the currencies were issued, and the Financial Times described it as "no more digital than any other currency".) (bolívar digital in Spanish, sign: Bs.D, code: VED), thus making one digital bolívar worth 100,000,000,000,000 (10^{14}, or Bs.
 100 trillion in short scale) of the pre-2008 bolívares.

-Both Bs.S and Bs.D currencies are officially in circulation, though the economy has undergone extensive currency substitution, so the majority of transactions happen in US dollars and euros, or, to a lesser extent, Colombian pesos.
-Goods and services in Venezuela are primarily priced in U.S. dollars, but payments may be made in bolívares.
+Bolívares are officially in circulation (and the sole legal tender in the country), though the economy has undergone extensive currency substitution, so the majority of transactions happen in US dollars and euros, or, to a lesser extent, Colombian pesos.
+Goods and services in Venezuela are primarily priced in U.S. dollars, but payments may be made in bolívares (at the official exchange rate on that day, published by the Central Bank of Venezuela).

+The high level of inflation has caused problems for the Venezuelan economy.
+Many Venezuelans are poor and do not have enough money to afford food, water, or medicine due to the hyperinflation.